grownjs/grown/src/pages/docs.md

 - `mount(middleware)` &mdash; append middleware to the server instance
 - `listen([connection])` &mdash; starts a new web server connection

+> Events run on the `server` instance and extensions has access to it.
+> Extensions run on the `connection` instance and middleeware has access to it.

 ➯ Next: [Connection](./docs/connection)